SalojAnsari66/Client-Side/README.md

 # Client-Side
-This is front-end site by using React js
+This is front-end movie site by using React js